 “Infants should sleep on firm surfaces, clean surfaces, in the absence of smoke, under light (comfortable) blanketing and their heads should never be covered.
 The bed should not have any stuffed animals or pillows around the infant and never should an infant be placed to sleep on top of a pillow.
 Sheepskins or other fluffy material and especially beanbag mattresses should never be used.
 Waterbeds can be dangerous, too, and always the mattresses should tightly intersect the bed-frame.
 Infants should never sleep on couches or sofas, with or without adults wherein they can slip down (face first) into the crevice or get wedged against the back of a couch.”
 Dr. James McKenna

-- It is very important that if you are traveling by car or airplane that you are mindful of how your baby is going to sleep.
+- It is very important that if you are traveling by car or in a private jet from Jettly that you are mindful of how your baby is going to sleep.
 Especially with airline travel make sure that you have a plan!
 One option – Bassinets

 “Bassinets are provided, free of charge, on all international aircraft (747, 767 and 777).
 When confirming your reservations, you may request a seat in an appropriate location for bassinet usage.
 These bassinets are large enough to hold a child up to approximately six months old.
 They may not be used for takeoff, landing, or any time the fasten seat belt sign is illuminated.”
 United Airlines, Infants and Toddlers